nymtech/nym/README.md

 * nym-mixnode - shuffles [Sphinx](https://github.com/nymtech/sphinx) packets together to provide privacy against network-level attackers.
 * nym-client - an executable which you can build into your own applications.
 Use it for interacting with Nym nodes.
-* nym-sfw-provider - a store-and-forward service provider.
-The provider acts sort of like a mailbox for mixnet messages.
+* nym-gateway - acts sort of like a mailbox for mixnet messages, removing the need for directly delivery to potentially offline or firewalled devices.

 [![Build Status](https://travis-ci.com/nymtech/nym.svg?branch=develop)](https://travis-ci.com/nymtech/nym)